-Look for and perhaps use P704 and P705 jacks which have one GPIO each after disabling the usage of these by Magni because by default they are for two switches on the Sonar board.
+You can use P704 and P705 jacks which have one GPIO each after disabling the usage of these by Magni because by default they are for two switches on the Sonar board.
 Normally those 2 jacks and their Magni usage AND two other GPIO pins used to drive LEDs that exist on the Magni ‘Sonar Board’ are controlled by Magni.
 The first 40 pins of both jacks are identical but notice carefully each pin one as they are not aligned and it is tricky because the Raspberry Pi is plugged in to P701 making the pin numbering a bit ‘upside down’.

 To use these as GPIO you must edit two files as root Edit /etc/pifi/pifi.conf:

 - Change the line for status_led to be set to None like this